 Cesky Krumlov Bohemia, Czech Republic Travel Guide

-Czech cuisine is traditionally hearty and comforting, often reflecting its Central European roots with influences from German and Austrian cooking.
+Czech cuisine is traditionally hearty and comforting, often reflecting its In The central european style roots with influences from German and Austrian cooking.
 Historically, it provided energy for manual labor, featuring substantial portions and rich flavors.

 Common ingredients include pork, beef, potatoes, cabbage, root vegetables, mushrooms, and bread, especially in the form of dumplings.
 Dishes are typically rich and savory, often incorporating caraway seeds, paprika, garlic, and marjoram.
 South Bohemia is known for its fish, especially carp.